debops/debops-keyring/README.rst

 Repository contents
 -------------------

-The repository layout follows `debian-keyring <https://anonscm.debian.org/git/keyring/keyring.git/tree/>`_.
+The repository layout is modeled after the `debian-keyring <https://anonscm.debian.org/git/keyring/keyring.git/tree/>`_.

 ``debops-keyring-gpg/``
-  This directory contains OpenPGP / GnuPG keys currently used by the DebOps Developers to sign their code and Pull/Merge Requests.
+  This directory contains OpenPGP / GnuPG keys currently used by people working on DebOps.

 ``keyids``
   This file contains a canonical mapping between GPG keys and the user names of